 Istanbul is the place to visit for a city break with sightseeing opportunities, designer shops, trendy restaurants and bars.
 Highlights include taking a boat trip along the Bosphorus, visiting the Blue Mosque and shopping in the Grand Bazaar - one of the oldest markets in the world.

-With whitewashed houses, a smart marina and sophisticated nightlife, Bodrum caters for those who would like a sunny holiday with plenty to do.
+With whitewashed houses, a smart marina and sophisticated nightlife, Bodrum caters for those who would like a sunny Turkey holiday in 2016 with plenty to do.
 The medieval Castle of St Peter is a great place to visit with children, and the clubs in Bodrum Town and Gumbet are ideal for adults looking to let their hair down.

 Those whose holiday priority is partying should head to Marmaris.
 There's a bar street, a seafront of restaurants and the largest yachting marina in Turkey.
 For some culture during the day there's also Marmaris Castle and Museum.